blureonlabs/ZapStop/README.md

 ### 3. Database Setup

-1. Create a Neon PostgreSQL database
+1. Create an AWS RDS PostgreSQL database
 2. Set up the database schema using the provided SQL files
 3. Configure the `DATABASE_URL` in your backend environment